DSA: Who are we?

 Since our formation in 2006, our group has worked with many local coalitions, including: the Georgia Peace and Justice Coalition, Coalition for a People’s Agenda, Minimum Wage Coalition, Atlanta Jobs with Justice, Grady Hospital Coalition, Up and Out of Poverty Now, Moral Monday Georgia, Fight for $15, Georgia J20 Coalition, and Black Lives Matters.

 Our members have led workshops at the Georgia Progressive Summit, raised funds for Bernie Sanders’ first Senate campaign, helped plan and promote the U. S. Social Forum, and hosted DSA and Young Democratic Socialist national conventions.
 Our monthly meetings are open to all, alternating membership meetings featuring speakers and reports on our current activities and Socialist Dialogue public forums featuring panel discussions, occasional films and plays, on a wide range of issues and readings.
 We also issue a newsletter and hold an annual Douglass-Debs awards dinner -- our main fundraiser, which supports our activities and contributions to our coalition partners.

 MADSA Executive Officers

-Four elected officers of the chapter plus three members-at-large comprise the Executive Committee; officers are elected at the September general meeting for a term of one year; current (as of September 2015) officers are:
+Four officers of the chapter plus three members-at-large and branch chairs comprise the Executive Committee; officers and members at large are elected at the September general meeting for a term of one year.
+The executive committee members as of March 2018 are:

-Members of the Executive Committee at large: Eric Robertson, Cecily McMillan, and Adam Cardo
+Members of the Executive Committee at large: Anat Fintzi, Erin Parks, and Eric Robertson